These 7 brands prove Chinese watchmaking shouldn’t be overlookedFergus Nash

-When mentioning China and watchmaking in the same breath, many will often incorrectly assume that it is sparse with horological sustenance.
+The word ‘cheap’ has a lot of negative connotations, and for too many years it’s been heavily associated with Chinese manufacturing.
 This is quickly proven false, given that companies like Sea-Gull make five times the number of movements that ETA produces annually, microbrands like Atelier Wen strive to make craftsmanship affordable, and artists like Zehua Tan, Ma Xushu and Celadon HH push the envelope of haute horlogerie in the country.
 Chinese watch brands clearly have a place in today’s watchmaking world, regardless of the category that’s being talked about.
+Whether it’s microbrands with strict quality control or hand-made independents, the words ‘Made in China’ are much more likely to be reassuring thanks to modern technology and working standards.
+Here are some of the best Chinese watch brands to prove it.

 Kiu Tai Yu